Official-Husko/NN-Downloader/README.md

 Welcome to the successor of the [multporn image downloader v1][2] & [v2][1] and most downloaders out there regarding "NSFW" material.
 The NN-Downloader or Naughty-Naughty-Downloader (yes very creative I know) supports multiple sites with their official API (if available), and proxies and it's also portable.

-This project is unfinished and only works on the [listed][13] sites currently.
-More Documentation and other gibberish are planned.

 ### Preview
 ![preview](https://github.com/Official-Husko/NN-Downloader/blob/dev/preview/preview.gif)